Dilip-Kashyp/Dilip-kashyp/README.md

 ### What I usually work on

-- Backend Engineering — APIs, services, databases, system design
+- APIs, services, databases, system design

-- AI Integration — building intelligent features and automation tools
+- Building intelligent features and automation tools

-- Product Development — turning ideas into working products
+- Turning ideas into working products

-- Problem Solving — debugging issues and improving systems
+- Debugging issues and improving systems

-- User Understanding — identifying real customer problems and solving them with technology
+- Identifying real customer problems and solving them with technology

-- Architecture Learning — exploring scalable software architecture and design patterns
+- Exploring scalable software architecture and design patterns
 ### Currently

 I'm working as a **Full Stack Engineer at Stryv.ai**, where I build customer-facing features and scalable product systems used by thousands of users.
 I collaborate with cross-functional teams to develop high-performance applications, integrate APIs, and improve product reliability.